 Troy, New York, and Worcester, Massachusetts, were at the time members of the National League, the former for four seasons, 1879–82, and the latter from 1880–82.
 Neither was a serious contender but both were competitive.
 Both had their best finishes in 1880, with Troy finishing fourth, a game ahead of Worcester.
 Troy would finish fifth in 1881 just two games out of the first division, while the Worcesters finished last in the eight-team circuit.
 Worcester’s demise was due for the most part to manager Frank Bancroft’s departure for Detroit accompanied by key players Art Whitney, Charlie Bennett, Lon Knight, and George Wood.

 The two teams met for the 12th and final time of the 1881 season on September 10 in a game that meant little for either.
 By virtue of sweeping the first five games of the year, Worcester led in the season series eight games to three.
-Rather than being played at Troy as scheduled, the contest was staged in nearby Albany, perhaps due to the paltry attendance of 200 for the previous day’s game, which was played in Troy.
+Rather than being played at Troy as scheduled, due to a rainstorm that made their regular field unplayable, the contest was staged at Riverside Park on privately owned Bonacker Island in East Albany (now Rensselaer.)3

 The account of the game from the Troy Daily Times is not complimentary of the day’s play and curiously describes Connor’s hit only in closing:

 Troy’s Last Game with Worcester Won By a “Scratch.”